Inbibo/adonisfx_docs/docs/maya/simple_setup.md

   <figcaption><b>Figure 34</b>: Blend weights painted map.</figcaption>
 </figure>

-With this basic paint setup the AdnSkinMerge deformer will now show the results of skin simulation transfered to the final mesh.
+With this basic paint setup the AdnSkinMerge deformer will now show the results of skin simulation transferred to the final mesh.